BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

 7. If you chose Output Descriptor, then choose an Output Type.
 8. Scroll down to the bottom to export your Output Descriptor or Account Descriptor.
 * Output Descriptors may be exported as text format or `ur:crypto-output` format.
 Account Descriptors may be exported in `ur:crypto-account` format.
 (By WM)

+# Wallet

+## *Q Can I store my bitcoin and ethereum in Gordian Seed Tool?
+No, Gordian **Seed Tool is not a cryptocurrency wallet**.
+It neither stores nor transmits value in any cryptocurrency.\
+What it is and what it does, see Gordian Seed Tool's [Github homepage](https://github.com/BlockchainCommons/GordianSeedTool-iOS).